handsontable/hyperformula/docs/guide/cell-references.md

 By default, all references are relative which means that when you copy them to other cells, the references are updated based on the new coordinates.
-There are two main exceptions though: move operation which uses absolute references, and named expressions that do not support relative references.
-HyperFormula provides `copy` , `cut` and `paste` methods that allow handling the clipboard operations.
+There are two main exceptions though: the move operation and named expressions, both of which use absolute references.
+HyperFormula provides
+`copy` , `cut` and `paste` methods that allow for handling clipboard operations.

-**Cut and paste** will behave similarly to the move operation so if in the cell B1 there is a formula '=A1' it will stay '=A1' after being placed into B2.
+**Cut and paste** behaves a bit differently.
+If '=A1' is copied from cell B1 into B2 it will stay after being placed into B2.

 **Copy and paste** will behave a bit different in a relative mean
 - if '=A1' will be copied from B1 into B2 cell it will be '=A2'.